Wake Up to Wogan: Pause for Thought

-This short section was carried over into the show's successor The Chris Evans Breakfast Show and its following incarnation, hosted by Zoe Ball.
-It has been broadcast at breakfast time on Radio 2 since 6 April 1970 though it had its roots in a similar spot on the old Light Programme, Five to Ten.
-In Autumn 2022, the feature was moved to the earlier slot of 7.15am.

 Holidays and cover

 Wogan was noted for the amount of holiday leave he took, and had numerous presenters cover his absence over the years.

 Originally, Dawn Patrol host Sarah Kennedy covered for him after persuading then Radio 2 Controller Frances Line that she was most suitable for the job.
 A couple of "dubious" moments whilst Kennedy was in the chair during the late 1990s under James Moir's reign, however, resulted in Ed Stewart or Alex Lester being granted the accolade.
 In the last few years of the show Johnnie Walker usually deputised for Wogan, although Richard Allinson also frequently took this role.
 Allinson tended to cover the show during Bank Holidays, and also during Walker's absence from the station (undergoing treatment for cancer) in late 2003 and 2004.
 Jonathan Ross also covered the programme for a week in 2004 and again in 2005.

 During the Christmas break in 2007, Top Gear presenter Richard Hammond covered the show's slot for several days.
 From 2008 until Wogan's final holiday leave prior to his retirement from the breakfast show in October 2009, Johnnie Walker had been the usual stand-in for Wogan.
 Contributors often used to joke that Wogan was, in fact, the stand-in for Walker.